Why Do Smart Hikers Wear Cowbells?

 Should you yell at a bear?

 Identify yourself by speaking calmly so that the bear knows you’re a human and not animal prey.
-Remain still; stand your ground slowly waving arms in front of yourself, stay calm while doing this to prevent any sudden attacks from happening or fleeing for safety if it becomes too much after trying these steps first!
+Remain still; stand your ground slowly waving your arms in front of yourself, stay calm while doing this to prevent any sudden attacks from happening or fleeing for safety if it becomes too much after trying these steps first!

 A scream may trigger their fear response which could make things worse – remain as low keyed throughout all interactions with wildlife until calmed down enough once again before moving on in your hike.